-He may be known to most people as being an influential pop star and entrepreneur, but this year Will.i.am turns his focus away from the tunes and onto the emerging market of artificial intelligence (AI) instead through his own tech startup, I.am+.
+He may be known to most people as being an influential pop star and entrepreneur, but this year Will.i.am turns his focus away from the tunes and onto the emerging market of artificial intelligence (AI) instead of through his own tech startup, I.am+.
 Having raised a whopping $117 million in venture funding, William James Adams, aka Will.i.am, is ready to take on the AI competition with a little help from his new AI-powered voice assistant called Omega.

 The company was first founded back in 2012 and now employs around 300 members of staff.
 It originally specialised in consumer electronic devices such as wireless headphones.
 Five years later, and the company’s getting ready to release its AI voice assistant, similar to that of Amazon’s Alexa and Amazon’s Siri.
 Earlier this year the company received $89 million in a funding round that included the likes of Salesforce Ventures as investors yet was never announced until now.